 “The Price of Taming a River” – that’s the title of a 1997 environmental analysis of the harm done to the Duwamish River, but it could apply to the Skagit.

 The Skagit River is the third largest river in the lower 48 States of the U.S. draining into the Pacific Ocean, second only to the Colorado and Columbia.
-And today, despite all human modifications to it and its tributary the Baker River (agriculture, development, diking, dredging, channeling, logging, mining and hydropower projects) the Skagit continues to host runs of all 5 anadromous salmonid species, a key indicator of its relative health.
+And today, despite all human modifications to it and its tributaries the Baker and Sauk Rivers (agriculture, development, diking, dredging, channeling, logging, mining and hydropower projects) the Skagit continues to host runs of all 5 anadromous salmonid species, a key indicator of its relative health.
 This is the story of how it was saved from further hydropower development.

 The greatest permanent impact to the Skagit watershed has been hydropower development in the upper reaches located in the North Cascades.
 Trying to halt further hydro development and mitigate some of its impacts has been a central mission of N3C almost since it was formed.
 Mitigation of hydro projects is accomplished through the Federal licensing process.